-On 2 November 2018 the European Banking Authority (EBA) published the results of the biennial EU-wide stress test conducted in cooperation with the European Systemic Risk Board (ESRB), the European Central Bank (ECB) and the European Commission (EC).
-The forward-looking analysis covers the period 2018-2020 and considers the resilience of financial institutions to adverse economic shocks.
+On 30 July 2021 the European Banking Authority (EBA) published the results of the EU-wide stress test conducted in cooperation with the European Systemic Risk Board (ESRB), the European Central Bank (ECB) and the European Commission (EC).
+The forward-looking analysis covers the period 2021-23 and considers the resilience of financial institutions to adverse economic shocks.

 The stress test results will not result in changes to Nordea’s capital planning or capital targets.

 Matti Ahokas, Head of Investor Relations, +358 9 5300 8011

 Group Communication, +358 10 416 8023 or press [at] nordea.com

 Nordea is a leading Nordic universal bank.
 We are helping our customers realise their dreams and aspirations – and we have done that for 200 years.
 We want to make a real difference for our customers and the communities where we operate – by being a strong and personal financial partner.
 The Nordea share is listed on the Nasdaq Helsinki, Nasdaq Copenhagen and Nasdaq Stockholm exchanges.
 Read more about us on nordea.com.